My Approach to Helping

 I am pleased to offer you a meeting usually within three days of your first contact with me.

 I believe that mental health care should be affordable and accessible.
 Not only do I offer an option for online or telephone counseling services, but I also provide complimentary sessions for people with financial barriers and keep session fees low even for those who can afford them.

 More Info About My Practice

 Specific Issue(s) I'm Skilled at Helping With

 While earning my Bachelor of Science in psychology from Washington University in Saint Louis, including graduate work at Washington University School of Medicine, my academic focus was on behavioral medicine.
 I often counsel individuals who are faced with the challenges of living with an acute or chronic illness or infirmity, or who desire to make some type of life-improving behavior change.
 At the University of Missouri--Saint Louis, and with a focus on counseling underserved communities, I completed my Master of Education in clinical mental health counseling.
-Finally, I continued with post-graduate training in behavior analysis from the University of Cincinnati where I concentrated on helping those who live with behavioral or developmental disorders, such as autism spectrum disorders (ASD), and their caregivers.
+Finally, I continued with post-graduate training in behavior analysis from the University of Cincinnati where I concentrated on helping those who live with behavioral challenges and anxiety disorders.